Table of Contents

 2. MBA applicants who are required to take the GMAT must submit scores less than six years old to the WNMU Admissions Office.

-3. A completed packet, including application, transcripts, and test scores (if required), will be forwarded to the MBA director who, in conjunction with School of Business & Economics faculty, will review the application packet to determine acceptance to the MBA program.
+3. A completed packet, including application, transcripts, and test scores (if required), will be forwarded to the MBA director who, in conjunction with School of Business faculty, will review the application packet to determine acceptance to the MBA program.

 4. Acceptance to the program is generally based on the following formula: Undergraduate GPA x 200 + GMAT = 950 or higher.
 This requirement is more clearly defined in the WNMU catalog.